 Easy to understand, appropriate service

 A simple transit network is easier for riders to understand and use than a complex network.
-Routes should have predictable and direct routings and should provide frequency and span appropriate to the market served.
-Routes should serve connection points where riders can connect to frequent services, opening up the widest possible range of travel options.
+Routes should have predictable and direct routings, and the frequency and span of service should be appropriate to the market served.
+As budget allows, routes should be targeted for a minimum service level of at least every 60 minutes.
+If a route cannot support this frequency level, it should be a candidate for alternative services as funding allows and the service meets the allocation criteria.
+Routes should serve connection points where riders can transfer to frequent services, opening up the widest possible range of travel options.

 Route spacing and duplication

 Routes should be designed to avoid competing for the same riders.
-Studies indicate that people are willing to walk one-quarter mile on average to access transit, so in general routes should be no closer than one-half mile.
+Studies indicate that people are willing to walk one-quarter mile on average to access transit, so in general routes should be no closer together than one-half mile.
 Services may overlap where urban and physical geography makes it necessary, where services in a common segment serve different destinations, or where routes converge to serve regional growth centers.
 Where services do overlap, they should be scheduled together, if possible, to provide effective service along the common routing.

 Routes are defined as duplicative in the following circumstances: